anishsharma21/go-backend-template/README.md

 ## Todos

 TODO: use dotenv package to get env variables from .env file instead when in dev mode
+TODO: caching in cicd pipeline is not optimised at install goose step

 ## License